Wound Infection - Suture Site

 - Major surgical wound that's starting to open up

-- Suture came out early and wound has re-opened
+- Stitch came out early and part of wound has opened up

 - Fever occurs